Zainab101999/online_school/README.md

 Step 2: Inserting data into tables

 Step 3: Data Anlysis

-Analysis of data by sql queries:
+Analysis of data using sql queries:

 1) Selecting unique list of DISTINCT states from students table.
 2) Getting names of students with last_names starting with k.